Using Aloe Vera on Scars

 ALOE VERA AND ACNE SCARS

-With regard to acne scarring, the natural anti-bacterial properties contained within Aloe Vera gel have made it popular for use on acne.
-Not only has it been found to have a beneficial affect on acne itself, but it can also help the skin heal and reduce the appearance of acne scarring.
+Specifically for acne scarring, the natural anti-bacterial properties contained within Aloe Vera gel have made it popular for use on acne.
+Not only has it been found to help diminish the appearance of acne itself, but it can also supports the skin recovery process and reduce the appearance of acne scarring.
 Acne can leave two types of scars—atrophic and hypertrophic.
-Indentations in the skin are a result of the former.
-The dark, thick bumps that appear on the skin are from the latter.
+Indentations in the skin are a result of atrophic.
+The dark, thick bumps that appear on the skin are from hypertrophic.
 Aloe gel acts as a natural astringent.
-It removes dead cells and excess oil to clear the skin.
-Those antioxidants in Aloe Vera also work to fight free acne radicals, repair damaged skin, and diminish scar formation.
-The vitamins and minerals in Aloe Vera work to help lighten scars on the skin.
+It helps removes dead cells and excess oil, which can lead to clearer skin.
+Those antioxidants in Aloe Vera also work to fight free acne radicals, support damaged skin, and diminish scar formation.
+The vitamins and minerals in Aloe Vera work to help lighten the appearance scars on the skin.

 HOW TO USE ALOE VERA ON SCARS